alaaodeh95/iot/Project Requirments.md

 You may use Python, Java, or C++ for implementation.
 Make your code modular (separate classes for sensors, controller, actuators).
 Clearly print sensor readings, decisions, and actuator states at each step.
-Deliverables:

-Source code with clear documentation.
-A short report (2–3 pages) including:

-Description of your design (sensor types, rules, actuator roles).
-Example output logs.
-Reflection: how this models a real IoT system.

 Add the following to the main project:

 Since we have a set of sensors that send data to the main server, make one of these sensors send the data to a program that sends the data to the main server.
 That is, this new program represents a tier between the sensor and the main server (Gateway to filter outliers).

-Also consider this:
 With respect to the main project:

 Implemet both JSON and SOAP (XML format) to simulate sending data for both data representations and protocols.